 - United Nations Medal – UNFICYP

-Mr SMITMANIS passed away aged 64.
+Ivan was born in Latvia on 29 February 1940 and passed away aged 64 years.
 In 1944, when Ivars was four, his family left their homeland of Latvia and spent the next four years in a displaced persons camp in Germany.
 They immigrated to Australia in 1948 where they eventually settled in Monto, Qld.
 Ivars served nine years in the Public Service of Papua (then an Australian possession) and New Guinea (then a Mandated Territory under the League of Nations) in the Madang District serving on most stations and as Officer in Charge of Aiome in 1964 and then Simbai Patrol Posts in 1965-1966.
 The latter part of Ivars’ service was spent in Madang headquarters from where he did a considerable amount of patrolling and was the first census taker.
 After leave in 1970 Ivan was posted to the West Sepik where he served at Green River and other stations in the District.
 Ivars’ touch at Green River turned an isolated post into somewhat of a friendly centre with regular visitors and some enjoyable social functions.
 Ivan was promoted to District Officer in 1971.
 Ivan left PNG from the West Sepik District in early 1976 after fifteen years service.
 After PNG Independence Ivars went to Adelaide where his sister Anita lived.
 He met Kay and together they opened a deli.
 In 1976 he joined the Commonwealth Police which became the Australian Federal Police in 1979.
 He was posted to Darwin where they lived until 1995 then they moved to Gin Gin, Qld.

-Vic was ex Compol and AFP Adelaide.
-He passed away in his sleep at home on aged 75 years.
+Vic was born in Poland on 10 April 1940 and he passed away in his sleep at home in Adelaide aged 75 years.
+Vic and his family migrated to Australia arriving on 5 October 1949.
+He joined the Commonwealth Police working in Canberra and on Foundation Day of the AFP, 19 October 1979, he is recorded as working in General Policing.
+Vic subsequently transferred to Adelaide.
 Loved partner and soulmate of Diane Worledge for 20 years.
 Loved Dad of Kris, Sasha, Shane, Terri and Tim.
 Lovingly remembered by his many grandchildren.
 Loved forever.
 R.I.P

-Mr Jones passed away aged 74 years.
-Mr Jones was a Patrol Officer with the Royal Papua New Guinea Constabulary from 1963 to 1971, where he was a Commissioned Officer and later became a Magistrate.
-He joined the Australian Capital Territory Police on 20 May 1974 and transitioned to the Australian Federal Police in 1979.
+Paul was born on 29 June 1942 and passed away in Canberra aged 74 years.
+Mr JONES was a Patrol Officer with the Royal Papua New Guinea Constabulary from 1963 to 1971, where he was a Commissioned Officer and later became a Magistrate.
+He joined the Australian Capital Territory Police on 20 May 1974 and transitioned to the Australian Federal Police on Foundation Day, 19 October 1979.
 During his career with the AFP he worked in a number of locations including General Duties, Accident Squad, Investigations and as the AFP Liaison Officer (London).
 He retired from the Australian Federal Police as Superintendent, Operations Support Services, on 16 February 2000.
 In recognition of his service he was awarded the Police Overseas Service Medal, National Medal and 25 year clasp.
-Mr Jones also received the Commissioner’s award for excellence on his recruit course.
+Mr JONES also received the Commissioner’s award for excellence on his recruit course.

-Cliff joined the Commonwealth Police in Sydney and transitioned to the Australian Federal Police on 19 October 1979.
+Cliff was born in Sydney on 15 April 1948, and after a battle with depression, Cliff committed suicide and died aged 53 years.
+He joined the Commonwealth Police in Sydney and transitioned to the Australian Federal Police on 19 October 1979.
 Cliff worked in many squads in Eastern Region, including an attachment the JDTF, Organised Crime Branch and Drug Squad.
 During his service he was posted to Rome as the AFP Liaison Officer.
-After a battle with depression, Cliff committed suicide and died on 21DEC2001, aged 53 years.
 For his service, he was awarded:

 - National Medal – 8th of June, 1988